NREL/resstock/measures/ResStockArguments/README.md

 **Ducts: Return Buried Insulation Level**

 Whether the return ducts are buried in, e.g., attic loose-fill insulation.
 Partially buried ducts have insulation that does not cover the top of the ducts.
 Fully buried ducts have insulation that just covers the top of the ducts.
 Deeply buried ducts have insulation that continues above the top of the ducts.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.

 - **Name:** ``ducts_return_buried_insulation_level``
 - **Type:** ``Choice``

 - **Required:** ``false``

-- **Choices:** `auto`, `not buried`, `partially buried`, `fully buried`, `deeply buried`
+- **Choices:** `auto`, `auto`, `not buried`, `partially buried`, `fully buried`, `deeply buried`

 <br/>

 **Ducts: Return Surface Area**

 The return ducts surface area in the given location.
-If neither Surface Area nor Area Fraction provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.

 - **Name:** ``ducts_return_surface_area``
 - **Type:** ``String``